 Ocean Springs real estate is some of the most expensive in Mississippi, although Ocean Springs house values don't compare to the most expensive real estate in the U.S.

-Ocean Springs is a decidedly white-collar city, with fully 86.36% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ocean Springs is a city of professionals, sales and office workers, and service providers.
+Ocean Springs is a decidedly white-collar city, with fully 85.28% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Ocean Springs is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Ocean Springs who work in food service (11.35%), management occupations (11.09%), and sales jobs (10.54%).

 Ocean Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.